contagon/evalio/docs/quickstart.md

     To run the rerun visualization, rerun must be installed.
 This can be done by installing `rerun-sdk` or `evalio[vis]` from PyPi.

+    Once installed, rerun must be spawned from the CLI simply by running `rerun` in a terminal.
+This will start the rerun viewer, which can then be used to visualize the data logged by evalio.

 We recommend checking out the [API reference][evalio.datasets.Dataset] for more information on how to interact with datasets, and the [example](examples/dataset.md) for an example of how to create your own dataset.

 ## Pipelines